pouriazmn/pouriazmn/README.md

 - 👋 Hi, I’m @pooriazmn
 - 👀 I’m interested in algorithms, backend development and cloud environments
-- 🌱 I’m currently learning about online algortihms mostly as an M.Sc. student at [UoM](https://umanitoba.ca) and [GADA Lab](http://www.cs.umanitoba.ca/~gada/)
+- 🌱 I’m currently learning about online algortihms as an M.Sc. student at [UoM](https://umanitoba.ca) and [GADA Lab](http://www.cs.umanitoba.ca/~gada/)
 - 💞️ I’m looking to collaborate on anything related to my interests
 - 📫 Reach me by pooriazmn@gmail.com